Palm Springs Festival of Festivals

-The festival aimed to attract all ages of the community, with the inclusion of a four-day International Children's Film Festival complete with a youth panel of jurors and awards created by elementary age children to acknowledge participants.
+The festival aimed to attract all ages of the community, including a four-day International Children's Film Festival with a youth panel of jurors and awards created by elementary school children to acknowledge participants.
 All profits from the Children's Festival were donated to the Children's Museum of the Desert.

 The Palm Springs chapter of Women in Film sponsored the award ceremony.
-Awards included Best Female Director, Best New Director, The Hadassah Award, The Passion Latino Award, Best Jewish Film, The Diversity Awareness Award, Audience Awards and the Vision Award, given to the best digital film.
+Awards included Best Female Director, Best New Director, Hadassah Award, Passion Latino Award, Best Jewish Film, Diversity Awareness Award, Audience Awards, and the Vision Award for the best digital film.